Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Auxiliary-qubit-free QAOA algorithm based on Hamiltonian evolution

-Figure~\ref{fig1} presents the quantum circuits of some rotation operators, from which quantum circuits of higher-order operators can be constructed.
-In fact, each term in $U_P(\gamma)$ can be implemented using only CNOT gates and one $Z$-rotation gate, which makes it simple to build its quantum circuit.
-However, graphs with many vertices or high connectivity will produce operators with a large number of multi-qubit terms, resulting in excessive circuit depth, which slows down parameter optimization and increases susceptibility to errors.
+Here, $R_Z^{(i)}(\theta) = e^{ -i\theta \sigma _{i }^{z}/2 } $ denotes a single-qubit $R_Z$ gate, $R_{ZZ}^{(j,k)}(\theta)= e^{ -i\theta \sigma _{j}^{z}\sigma _{k}^{z}/2 }$ denotes a two-qubit $R_{ZZ}$ gate, and higher-order operators such as \( R_{ZZZ}^{(j,k,l)}(\theta) \) represent a multi-qubit $R_{ZZZ}$ gate.
+Figure~\ref{fig2} illustrates the quantum gate decomposition of several operators, from which quantum gates for higher-order operators can be constructed.
+In fact, each term in $U_P(\gamma)$ can be implemented using only CNOT gates and a single-qubit $R_Z$ gate, which makes it simple to construct a quantum circuit for the phase separation operator $U_P(\gamma)$.
+However, graphs with high connectivity will produce a large number of multi-qubit operator terms, resulting in excessive circuit depth, which slows down parameter optimization and increases susceptibility to errors.